Spatio-temporal probabilistic forecast using MMAF-guided learning: Experiments

 \subsection{Data set and Training set-ups}

 We employ three datasets in our experiments on stochastic feed-forward neural networks.
-Two are synthetic datasets sampled from an STOU process with a Gaussian and a normal inverse Gaussian distributed L\'evy basis, generated using the diamond grid algorithm introduced in \cite{STOU}.
+Two are synthetic and sampled from an STOU process with a Gaussian and a normal inverse Gaussian distributed L\'evy basis, generated using the diamond grid algorithm \citep{STOU}.
 We refer to the synthetic datasets as GAU and NIG throughout, both of which consist of raster datasets with $10$ spatial positions, $8$ of which are used in the inference step, and $N=10^6$ temporal records.
-The last one is a real data set called \emph{Outgoing Longwave Radiation Anomalies} (OLR) from the \emph{NCEP CPC pentad OLR anomalies}, provided by the International Research Institute for Climate and Society \cite{OLR}.
-The OLR dataset contains 144 spatial components, corresponding to a longitude east in degrees of $0,2.5, \ldots, 375.5$, whereas the temporal component consists of sets of $5$ days starting from October $13-18$th $1974$ until December $27-31$th $2022$ for a total of $N=3520$ temporal records.
-We use as a variable the $5$ days average outgoing longwave radiation anomalies averaged over the latitudes $5$ degrees south to $5$ degrees north, measured in Watts per square meter.
-Negative anomalies imply increased cloudiness and an enhanced likelihood of precipitation, while positive anomalies imply decreased cloudiness and a lower chance of precipitation.
-Eight spatial locations between latitudes north in degrees $9,\ldots, 29$ are used in the inference step.
+The last one is a real dataset of \emph{hourly 2m surface temperature} records (2mT) from ERA5, the fifth generation of atmospheric data reanalysis provided by the ECMWF \citep{Era5}.
+The 2mT dataset contains $101$ spatial components over the equator, corresponding to a longitude west in degrees of $ 57.5, \ldots,82.5$, whereas the temporal component consists of hourly sampled values of the temperature from January 1st, 2016 until December 31st, 2025, for a total of $N=96.431$ temporal records.
+The variable considered is the air temperature 2 meters above the surface of land, sea or in-land waters.
+It is calculated by interpolating between the lowest model level and the Earth's surface, taking into account the atmospheric conditions, and it is measured in Kelvin. $8$ spatial locations between longitudes west in degrees $80.25,\ldots, 82.25$ are used in the inference step.
 For all data sets, we set $t_0=0$ throughout.

+Regarding the 2mT dataset, we first preprocess the data to remove any deterministic component.
+It is assumed that the function $\mu_t(x)$ in \eqref{decomposition} has the following form

+where the term $a_t(x)t + a_s(t)x + b_t(x) + b_s(t)$ consists of a sum of linear trend components along each of the raster coordinates, in line with \citep{HA21}, while $s_d(t,x),s_a(t,x)$ correspond to the daily and annual seasonal components, respectively, modeled via harmonic regression \citep{HR73}: